nvaishnavisriyaa/OmniGuardAI/README.md

    - The transcribed text, classification result, and justification will be displayed.

 ## Model Details
+- *Automatic Speech Recognition Model*: facebook/wav2vec2-large-960h
 - *Sentiment Analysis Model*: distilbert-base-uncased-finetuned-sst-2-english
+   This model is used to classify whether the text is positive or negative.
+If text is negative, the text is sent Toxicity Classification Model
 - *Toxicity Classification Model*: unitary/unbiased-toxic-roberta
-- *Automatic Speech Recognition Model*: facebook/wav2vec2-large-960h
+   This model classifies whether the text consists of cyberbullying text or not

 ## API Key Configuration
 To use Gemini AI for label verification, update the API key in the script: python
-API_key = "YOUR_GOOGLE_GENAI_API_KEY"
+API_key = "YOUR_API_KEY"

 Make sure to replace it with a valid key.